9 Tips to Master Low Key Photography and Create Good Photos

 You need to maintain detail in the dark areas.

-For me maintaining the details in all parts of a photo are the mark of properly exposed photos.
+I believe that maintaining details in all parts of a photo are the mark of properly exposed photos.
 This is what I call the hallmark of a good photographer.

-In this article, I will approach Low Key photography in a general way, but the examples will all come from nature photography because it is my specialty.
-So, this advice applies to this theme.
+In this article, I will approach low key photography in a general way, but the examples come from nature photography because it is my specialty.
+Thus, my advice still applies to this theme.

 When you choose the scene to be photographed, choose an environment with a dark tone.
-For example, for a low-key photo of a deer, I always choose a background with trees.
-For a landscape, I choose a scene rather closed as caves.
+For example, with a low key photo of a deer, I always choose a background with trees.
+For a landscape, I choose a closed scene, like a cave.